ConductorOne/terraform-provider-conductorone/docs/data-sources/policy.md

 - `approval` (Attributes) The Approval message.

-This message contains a oneof named typ.
+This message contains a.
 Only a single field of the following list may be set at a time:
   - users
   - manager
   - appOwners